-The following are examples of student infringements that would be considered as academic misconduct:
+The following examples of student infringements would be considered as academic misconduct:

-- Plagiarism: copying external sources, or representing the ideas or work of another person as the candidate's own. - Peer plagiarism: copying work from another student. - Collusion: supporting the malpractice by another student, as in allowing one's work to be copied or submitted for assessment by another. - Copying the work of another student: therefore misrepresenting that the student has mastered a task or skill through deception. - Exam cheating, for example, by referring to prohibited materials such as notes. - Duplication of work, for example, for different assessment components. - Fabricating data, for example, by inventing information. - Impersonating another student. - Altering official school documents or assessed work.
+- Plagiarism: copying external sources, or representing the ideas or work of another person as the candidate's own. - Peer plagiarism: copying work from another student. - Collusion: supporting the malpractice by another student, as in allowing one's work to be copied or submitted for assessment by another. - Copying the work of another student: therefore misrepresenting that the student has mastered a task or skill through deception. - Possessing unauthorized material in the examination room. - Exhibiting misconduct or disruptive behaviour during an examination. - Facilitating the exchange of live content during the examination completion time - o Duplication of work, for example, for different assessment components. - Fabricating data, for example, by inventing information. - o Impersonating another student. - o Altering official school documents or assessed work. - o Submission of externally commissioned work - o Inclusion of inappropriate, offensive or obscene materials - Failing to report an incident of academic misconduct

 The school seeks to internally replicate the IB Penalty matrices that detail infringement for external written and oral coursework and examinations as detailed by International Baccalaureate (2019) Academic Integrity, Appendix 2.
 Therefore, where an act of academic misconduct is identified, an investigation will be initiated by the teacher in the first instance.
-Where there is enough evidence found to justify an investigation, the MYP Coordinator and/or the Head of School will be informed regarding the case, and statements will be collected from all parties involved.
-Once evidence has been collected the panel will examine the evidence and determine a proportionate response.